 A cash register system linked to your ecosystem

-Today, it's all about integration.
-A connected POS enables you to synchronize sales across all your channels, automate accounting and link your loyalty tool or HR management program.
-It acts as a true order center.
+Today, integration is key.
+A connected point-of-sale system lets you sync your sales across all your channels, automate accounting, and integrate with your loyalty program or HR management system.
+It acts as a true command center.

 In practice, this means that every order placed in-store, via Click & Collect, or through a delivery platform is consolidated into the same dashboard.
 You can manage your entire business from a single location, without having to re-enter data and without the risk of discrepancies across channels.